Shibori + indigo workshop

 Where: Central San Diego.
 Location sent to confirmed attendees.
 Location is outside.
 Dress accordingly!

 What's included: Indigo dye vat.
 Gloves.
 Two white cotton tea towels.
 Some rubber bands.
 Some clamps.
 Thread.
 A bag to bring your project home with you.

 What you might want to bring: Snacks for yourself or to share.
 Water.
 Extra rubber bands/cording/things to bind with (look at youtube videos and get inspired!).
 Appropriate clothes/shoes for the event and for the weather.
 Additional pieces of fabric to dye.

 About those additional pieces of fabric: We will prioritize the main project fabric before the extra pieces, but should have plenty of dye!
-Dye will work best on pieces that are made of natural fabrics.
+Dye will work best on pieces that are made of natural fabrics and have been washed at least once to remove fabric starch.
 Pieces don't have to be white (but if you were to wash them, they shouldn't bleed)!
 Maybe you want to dye something with a texture or a print!
 Ya know that white on white printed calico?
 Indigo looks AWESOME on that!